lupyuen/lupyuen.github.io/src/rust3.md

 # Build NuttX for QEMU RISC-V

+_How to compile our Rust App?_

-Follow these steps to build Apache NuttX RTOS for QEMU RISC-V (32-bit), bundled with our "Hello Rust" Demo App...
+Follow these steps to build Apache NuttX RTOS for __QEMU RISC-V (32-bit)__, bundled with our "Hello Rust" Demo App...

 1. Install the Build Prerequisites, skip the RISC-V Toolchain...